-- [24] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [25] Based on the above, and given that the deck rebuilt by the Respondent of his own accord and to an acceptable standard, the Board's penalty decision is that the Respondent be a censured.
-A censure is a formal expression of disapproval. - [26] The Board does strongly recommend that the Respondent make a concerted effort to skill up on the regulatory requirements as required by the Building Act.
+- [40] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [41] The level of negligence and noncompliance of the building work was serious.
+Based on this and the above principles the Board's initial penalty decision was that a fine of \$5,000 was appropriate.
+It has, however, reduced this to \$3,500 based on the fact the Respondent did admit that he did not supervise some of the work correctly.